 Consistent pacing is a key element of road running, especially when you’re training for an upcoming race.
 But when you’re off road, the best trail running tips advise ignoring your relative pace.
-If you normally run a seven-minute to nine-minute mile on the roads, you’re bound to run considerably more slowly on the trails because of the variations in the terrain.
-All trails are different, but one of the common threads is that they typically feature undulating terrain with a variety of technical challenges like roots, rocks, sharp turns, steep descents, stout climbs, and loose gravel.
+If you normally run a seven-minute to nine-minute mile on the roads, you’re bound to run considerably slower on the trails because of the variations in the terrain.
+All trails are different, but they typically feature undulating terrain with a variety of technical challenges like roots, rocks, sharp turns, steep descents, stout climbs, and loose gravel.

 2. Run for Time, not Mileage

-If you usually run three to six miles on the road in 30–60 minutes, plan to run the same duration off road without worrying about the distance you’ll cover.
-Because of the hills and technical features on the trail, you might only cover three or four miles during a 45-minute to 60-minute run.
+If you usually run three to six miles on the road in 30–60 minutes, plan to run the same duration off-road without worrying about the distance you’ll cover.
+Because of the hills and technical features on the trail, you might only cover three or four miles during a 45-to 60-minute run.
 But that’s OK; enjoy the time you’re out there and know that you were always in motion, whether running, walking, or hiking.

 Enter a Spartan Trail race near you.